+Placing a Call from a Call Log 8

 Saving a Vessel or Station to the Directory from the Call

-Log
+Log .
+8

 Deleting a Call Log Entry Directory

 Viewing Saved Vessels and Stations in the Directory

 Adding an Entry to the Directory

-Editing an Entry to the Directory
+Editing an Entry in the Directory

 Deleting an Entry from the Directory

 Adding a Group

 Editing a Group

 Deleting a Group

-DSC Settings 8
+DSC Settings .
+8

 Manual Position Information

-Changing the Channel to 16 Automatically

-Sending Automatic Replies .
-8
+Sending Automatic Replies

-Automatic Transmitter Identification System 8
+Automatic Transmitter Identification System

-Entering Your ATIS Identification Number .
-8
+Entering Your ATIS Identification Number

-Turning On and Off ATIS 9
+Turning On and Off ATIS

-Viewing Your ATIS Identification Number 9
+Viewing Your ATIS Identification Number .
+9

+Automatic Identification System

+Turning On and Off AIS .
+3

-NMEA 0183 and NMEA 2000® 9
+NMEA 0183 and NMEA 2000®

-Additional Functionality with Other Garmin Devices 9
+Additional Functionality with Other Garmin Devices

-Communicating Over NMEA 0183 or NMEA 2000 9
+Communicating Over NMEA 0183 or NMEA 2000

-Configuring DSC NMEA Transmissions 9
+Configuring DSC NMEA Transmissions

-System Settings 9
+System Settings

 Number Settings

 Units Settings

-Configuring the Time Offset 10
+Configuring the Time Offset

-Selecting the Frequency Band 1
+Selecting the Frequency Band

 Changing a Channel Name

 Restoring Factory Settings 10

-Appendix1
+Appendix

-Alarms and Messages 10
+Alarms and Messages

 Channel Lists

-VHF 315 Series Specifications 1
+Specifications

-NMEA
+NMEANMEA 0183 IN Sentences Supported

 NMEA 0183 IN Sentences Supported

-NMEA 0183 OUT Sentences Supported 10

 NMEA 2000 PGN Information

 Cleaning the Outer Casing

-Index 1 2
+Index

+HWVA -